hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - notes: i started running from sd card which did not perform too well, but since moving to emmc everything seemed to run perfectly fine
 - info: v5.19.6 kernel, debian bookworm, 4gb ram, 64gb emmc, n4000 2 core cpu
+- update october/november 2023: i used my bloog as daily driver again for a few weeks and it was simply running perfectly fine ... kernel was v6.1.51

 # chromebook snow - september 2022